babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 #### Start SSMS.

-Open the Connect to Server dialog by doing one of the following:
+1. Open the Connect to Server dialog by doing one of the following:

 -  Choose New Query.
 -  If the Query Editor is open, choose Query, Connection, Connect.

-Provide the following information for your database:
+2. Provide the following information for your database:

-For Server type, choose Database Engine.
+- For Server type, choose Database Engine.

-For Server name, enter the DNS name.
+- For Server name, enter the DNS name.
 For example, your server name should look similar to the following.

 ```bashsql
     host.example.com,1433
 ```

-For Authentication, choose SQL Server Authentication.
+- For Authentication, choose SQL Server Authentication.

-For Login, enter the user name that you chose to use when you created your database.
+- For Login, enter the user name that you chose to use when you created your database.

-For Password, enter the password that you chose when you created your database.
+- For Password, enter the password that you chose when you created your database.

-Optionally, choose Options, and then choose the Connection Properties tab.
+- Optionally, choose Options, and then choose the Connection Properties tab.

-For Connect to database, specify the name of the database to connect to, and choose Connect.
+- For Connect to database, specify the name of the database to connect to, and choose Connect.

-If a message appears indicating that SSMS can't apply connection strings, choose OK.
+3. If a message appears indicating that SSMS can't apply connection strings, choose OK.

 #### Limitations

-Currently you can not connect using the SSMS Object Explorer.
+Currently, you can not connect using the SSMS Object Explorer.

 ### Using tsql to connect